antoinebou12/FoodPlannerAPI/README.md

-# Food Planner API
+# Recipe and Food Planner API

-This is a Recipe and Food Planner application built using FastAPI and MongoDB.
+This is a Recipe and Food Planner application built using Blazor WebAssembly, C#, and MongoDB.
 The application helps users manage recipes, meal plans, inventory at home, and shopping lists based on nutrient information.

 ## Features